-I have built over 150 Lego creations from Star Trek, Stargate, Babylon 5, Battlestar: Galactica, Andromeda and The Avengers over the past ten years.
+I have built over 150 models from LEGO® bricks from Star Trek, Stargate, Babylon 5, Battlestar: Galactica, Andromeda and The Avengers over the past ten years.

 My building style has changed, but I remain inspired by the shows I watch.